bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bachmann-friedrich.md

 **Friedrich Bachmann**  was a German mathematician who specialised in geometry and group theory.

 ### Mathematical Profile (Excerpt):
-* He was the son of the Lutheran minister and teacher Hans Bachmann who published works such as Das Jesusbild der sogenannten modernen Theologie und der geschichtliche Jesus Ⓣ(The image of Jesus in the so-called modern theology and the historical Jesus) (1912).
-* Friedrich's paternal grandfather was the mathematician Paul Bachmann (1837-1920), who had studied with Dirichlet and Dedekind, had Kummer as the advisor for his PhD and, after his Habilitation in 1868 in Breslau, had become a full professor in Münster.
 * Paul Bachmann is well known as the author of several textbooks in Number Theory and has a biography in this archive.
 * Friedrich Bachmann attended the Gymnasium in Münster and, after graduating, he studied from 1927 in Berlin and Münster.
 * After further work on logic, including starting to prepare the correspondence between Gottlob Frege and Bertrand Russell for publication, Bachmann turned to questions on geometry.